gibwork/gibwork-docs/README.md

 ## Purpose of GibWork

 GibWork serves as a dynamic marketplace where open source project owners, backed by investment, can post development tasks or 'bounties' that require assistance.
 These bounties are not just tasks; they represent unique opportunities for developers to contribute to meaningful projects while receiving compensation for their skills and effort.
+It's not a freelance tool, but an opportunity to reward those who truly spent some time adjusting and complementing Github files.